neelkamath/omni-chat-backend/docs/developing.md

 ### Production

-Here's how to run the production build so that you can verify it works as expected:
+To test the production build:
 1. Start the server on http://localhost:80:
     ```
     docker-compose \